EvenBaudet/couette-viscometer-simulation/README.md

 ## Results

 Under constant inner drive, the velocity profile converges smoothly to the known analytical steady state v_θ^∞(r) = Ar + B/r.
-Under sinusoidal drive, the outer cylinder's angular velocity follows a smoothed, phase-lagged response — with lag and amplitude governed by ν and the gap geometry.
+Under sinusoidal drive, the outer cylinder's angular velocity follows a smoothed response — with lag and amplitude governed by ν and the gap geometry.
 No instability or divergence was observed across all tested parameter ranges, confirming the theoretical unconditional stability of the scheme.

 A full technical report (derivations, matrix construction, software architecture) is available in [`couette_viscometer_report.pdf`](couette_viscometer_report.pdf).